-Communication & Language 2016 2017 2018 EYFS GLD 76% 72% 76%
+Communication & Language 2017 2018 2019 EYFS GLD 72% 76% 72%

-- 10 pupils were PP, of these 4 of them achieved a GLD.
-5 pupils who didn't achieve are SEND. - The percentage has increased this year.
-We have introduced another teacher in Foundation Stage in order to run 3 smaller classes of 20.
+- 6 pupils were PP, of these 4 of them achieved a GLD.
+2 pupils who didn't achieve are SEND and are involved with outside agencies to support their development. - The percentage has fallen this year, higher numbers of SEND children have been identified.
+SLT have made the decision to continue with 3 teachers in Foundation Stage in order to run 3 smaller classes of 20.
 (3 FT teachers, 3FT Teaching Assistants) - This progress has been supported by the training of TAs in specific speech and language development.
-Individual PP pupils have also received intervention support in later years and have made appropriate progress in line with all pupils nationally. - 'Time to Talk' has been delivered to 18 children in Reception who had been identified in Baseline assessments.
-All of these pupils achieved a GLD in Communication and Language. - 'Socially Speaking' (the follow up programme for KS2) has been rolled out to some pupils in KS2 by the Speech and Language Therapist'.
+Individual PP pupils have also received intervention support in later years and have made appropriate progress in line with all pupils nationally. - 'Time to Talk' has been delivered to 20 children in Reception who had been identified in Baseline assessments.
+19 of these pupils achieved a GLD in Communication and Language.

+- 'Socially Speaking' (the follow up programme for KS2) has been rolled out to some pupils in KS2 by the Speech and Language Therapist'.
 Teachers have observed a marked difference in attitudes to learning.
-Reports are

-- compiled to evidence this progress. - P4C is now fully implemented across all key stages.
-The school is now approaching the completion of the Platinum award.
+Reports have been compiled to evidence this progress. - P4C is now fully implemented across all key stages.
 There are now firmly embedded opportunities to develop articulate and confident speakers.
+The co-ordinator has met with all subject co-ordinators to ensure coverage in all areas.
 All teachers continue to feedback that there is an increased participation from children, particularly the more reluctant speakers.
 This can be evidenced in teacher assessments. - DHT/IM -continue with training for TA's.
 There will be a remaining emphasis on spoken English and delivery of phonics.
 Observations of lessons and record charts showed a marked increase in more accurate pronunciation and correct phonic teaching.

 As the school draws from a wide range of nursery and pre-school provision this barrier to progress is likely to be seen again when pupils join the school.
-Where possible this is also being supported through the weekly Raindrops provision and visits to pre- school placements; it is also being developed through wider staff training and the creation of stronger links with parents and carers.
+Where possible this is being supported through the weekly Raindrops provision and visits to pre- school placements; it is also being developed through wider staff training and the creation of stronger links with parents and carers.
 We will ensure the continuation of robust baseline systems and set milestone dates for monitoring.